andrewtheiss/CommissionArt/documentation/profile_hub_guide.md

 ### For Developers

-The `createNewArtPieceAndRegisterProfile` function in the ProfileHub contract accepts these parameters:
+The `createNewArtPieceAndRegisterProfile` function in the ProfileFactoryAndRegistry contract accepts these parameters:

 ```solidity
 function createNewArtPieceAndRegisterProfile(